codemix/yii2-dockerbase/README.md

  * The application code is expected under `/var/www/html`, with the public directory being `/var/www/html/web`.
  * You will *never* install any composer packages locally, but always into your container.
-If you do so, this will either override or add more packages to those already contained in this image.
+When you do so, it will either override or add more packages to those already contained in this image.

-You'll always need to have some application code available locally.
+You'll also need to prepare some application code locally which will be copied to your image during the build phase.
 To start, you could use the official base image:

 ```
 composer create-project --no-install yiisoft/yii2-app-basic